-But what if you want to say something other than “Hi, how’s your day?” but you’re not sure what.
+But what if you want to sidestep “Hi, how’s your day?” but you’re not sure how.
 Here are two initial prompts that work well for a friendly chat.

 - Notice something the person is wearing and offer a genuine compliment: “I like your scarf” or “Great hat.”

-- Where did you get a cool shirt like that?
+- Cool shirt.
+Where did you get that?
 There’s bound to be a story that follows.